talmeym/regurgitator-core-xml/README.md

 | ``value`` | value provided explicitly | ``arg1=this,arg2=that`` |
 | ``file`` | value loaded from a file | ``classpath:/query-param.txt`` |

-a create-parameter can have a ``merge`` attribute that specified a ``conflict policy`` defining what to do if the parameter being created already exists in the message.
+a create-parameter can have an optional ``merge`` attribute that specified a ``conflict policy`` defining what to do if the parameter being created already exists in the message. the default conflict policy is ``REPLACE``.

 there are 4 core conflict policies available: